1. Cottages

 Broadland Hideaway

-The main thing is the sun room at the back.
-It has big bi-fold doors that open right up onto the garden.
-The garden is fully enclosed and private.
-There’s a decked area and a hot tub out there.
+The main living area has bi-fold doors that open right into the garden.
+The garden is enclosed and private.
+It has a deck and a hot tub.

-In terms of what’s there: it has a washing machine, dishwasher, TV, and WiFi included.
-Bedding and towels are provided.
-There’s a cot and a highchair if you need them.
-Parking is on site.
+For facilities: there's a washing machine, dishwasher, TV, and WiFi.
+Bedding and towels are included.
+There's parking on the drive.
+You can store bikes.
+We've got a cot and highchair if you need them.
 Sorry, no pets.